bbuchsbaum/surfviewjs/docs/guide/getting-started.md

 // Load a GIFTI surface file
 const geometry = await loadSurface('brain.surf.gii', 'gifti');
+// Node/SSR: install jsdom or pass a DOMParser to parseGIfTISurface if no DOM is available.

 // Create a surface with the geometry const surface = new MultiLayerNeuroSurface(geometry, {